How to Treat Depression Without Medication: What The Science Says

-This is great exercise for your brain and it will help you treat depressive symptoms.
-At the bottom of this section, you’ll find more information about where and how to begin.
+This is great exercise for your brain and it will help you treat depression without medication.

 Mindfulness meditation and depressive thoughts

-Meditation is a good way to decrease depressive symptoms without medication, partly because mindfulness meditation helps you handle depressive thoughts and feelings.
-Negative thoughts can become a painful and crippling part of depression.
-Maybe you have noticed that negative thoughts automatically pop into your head?
-The first video shows how a negative thought can turn into a depressive spiral.
-The second video shows how a person can stop this spiral at an early stage, using mindfulness techniques.
+Meditation is so effective against depression partly because mindfulness empowers you to handle the painful negative thoughts depression can bring.
+If you are someone who struggles to manage negative intrusive thoughts, check out the video below.
+The first shows how a negative thought can turn into a full blown depressive spiral.
+The second video shows how to stop this spiral at an early stage, using only mindfulness techniques.

 Can meditation change the structure of the brain?

 The study by Dr. Farb can probably explain some of the reasons why mindfulness meditation can decrease depressive symptoms and work as relapse prevention for depression.
-If you’re searching for a medication-free depression treatment, regular meditation practice is definitely recommended.
+If you’re searching for holistic way to treat depression without medication regular meditation practice is definitely recommended.

 How much meditation is enough to decrease depressive symptoms?

 The best answer available is: we don’t really know yet.
-More research is needed to determine what dose of mindfulness meditation will most effectively reduce depression.
-At present, the recommendation is 10-30 minutes a day.
+More research is needed to determine what exact dose of mindfulness meditation will most effectively reduce depression.
+But for now, the consensus is about 10-30 minutes a day.
 That’s a good start.

 Don’t know how to begin meditation practice?

 Don’t worry.
 There’s an app for that.
-It shows you how to make regular meditation a part of your medication-free depression treatment.
-You can download the free therapy app from Flow Neuroscience (it’s actually 100% free).
-It includes a complete meditation module with both theory and meditation exercises for beginners.
-Download now
+Our psychologist -developed, science-based depression app shows you how to make regular meditation a part of your drug-free treatment.
+You can download whenever you’re ready (it’s 100% free, forever) and get started on your journey to a calmer, quieter mind.

+It’s true.
 Another thing that can decrease depressive symptoms and serve as regular maintenance for your mood is sleeping.
 And, there are many things you can do at home to create healthy sleeping habits for free.
-According to recent sleep research, sleep can act as a form of overnight therapy, making us better at handling strong emotions.
+According to the latest sleep research, sleep can act as a form of overnight therapy, making us better at handling strong emotions.